Lower Elementary (Grades 1-3)

 Montessori education differs from traditional education in the approach to curriculum.
 The developmental needs, personality, and interests of each child are as important as the content to be mastered.

-There is a mix of children ages 6 – 9 years old for Lower Elementary and 9-12 years old for Upper Elementary in each classroom.
+There is a mix of children ages 6 – 9 years old for our Lower Elementary program (Grades 1-3).
 The Elementary learning environment is focused on the children’s emerging social skills and provides hands-on learning.
 The abundant, sequenced Montessori learning materials and small group lessons allow teachers the opportunity to identify individual strengths and needs in order to mentor and coach appropriately.
 Montessori teachers engage their students in the learning process by teaching them how to organize and take ownership of their work, make choices, and pursue their interests.

 Textbooks are not used at the Elementary level.
 However, the classrooms are filled with enticing learning materials and books that engage the children’s active minds, support their growing skills, and ensure all curricula areas are covered.

 Quantity, numeral systems, math operations (addition, subtraction, multiplication, division), fractions, money, measurement, geometry and spatial sense, data analysis and probability, patterns, problem solving, functions, and algebra standards are included.
 Students build on their considerable experience with the decimal system in the Montessori early childhood program.
 Lower Elementary students use hands-on, sequenced learning materials.
 The mathematics materials lead the children toward abstraction of math operations and memorization of math facts.
 Children manipulate and read large numbers at an early age.
 They are drawn to the immense scope of mathematics.
 The measurement of time and study of geometry are closely tied to history and culture studies.

 Language Arts and Reading Curriculum